Travelgate/documentation/kb/our-products/are-you-a-seller/hotel-push-sellers-api/hotel-push-sellers-api-development-roadmap-and-timings.md

 We've created a test client (you will find it on our Hotel Push Sellers API extranet as "ClientTest") and linked to your account, so you can test the methods as you implement them.

 Note that the RequestorID will be always the same one, as it is your Hotel Push Sellers API code.
 CompanyNameCode, on the other hand will be changing depending on the buyer connected to your account.
-During the development and for testing purposes, you can use the following CompanyNameCode: "CTEST").
+During the development and for testing purposes, you can use the following CompanyNameCode: "CTEST".

 We've also added a hotel, so you can test the implemented methods with it: